guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 jekyll serve --host 0.0.0.0
 {% endhighlight %}

-'--hosts' 0.0.0.0 will tell Jekyll to run on all network interfaces.
+'--hosts 0.0.0.0' will tell Jekyll to run on all network interfaces.

 Check on the host system if the Jekyll website can be reached by browsing to [http://localhost:8080](http://localhost:8080)

-### Applying changes
+### Modifying content

+After creation of a new Jekyll site an example post is created in the _posts folder.
+To create a new post just copy the existing post and modify the name and content.

 Whenever a change is made to any of the files jekyll needs to regenerate the html content.
-The jekyll build command needs to be executed from within the container.
-This can be achieved by running a second shell in the docker container, then executing **jekyll build** from the /usr/src folder
+Execute the **jekyll build** command  from within the container.
+This can be achieved by running a second shell in the docker container.

 ![jekyll build](/assets/images/jekyll_build.png)